-The U.S. Department of Transportation, through the Maritime Administration (MARAD), continues to hold a license issued by the U.S. Nuclear Regulatory Commission (NRC) to possess and dismantle, a non-operational, nuclear reactor and power plant located onboard the NSS vessel.
-As the agency implements the decommissioning – license termination (DECON-LT) process, the facility will remain under the NRC regulatory regimen to maintain a healthy and safe environment for workers and the community.
+The U.S. Department of Transportation, through the Maritime Administration (MARAD), continues to hold a license issued by the U.S. Nuclear Regulatory Commission (NRC) to possess and dismantle a non-operational nuclear reactor and power plant aboard the N.S.
+Savannah.
+As the agency implements the decommissioning –- the license termination (DECON-LT) process -- the facility will remain under the NRC regulatory regimen to maintain a healthy and safe environment for workers and the community.
 Eventually, MARAD will decommission the NSS nuclear facility by removing remaining systems, structures, and components to allow for NRC’s termination of MARAD’s license without restrictions.
 Once decommissioned, MARAD will determine the future of the Savannah vessel.